 \subsection{Cost function}

-Once presented the dynamics of the battery, the terms of the cost function can be presented: \begin{itemize} \item $\Pi_{PV} a$ is the investment related to the PV panels. $\Pi_{PV}$ is a constant value indicating the price per square meter ($\text{m}^{2}$) and $a$ is a decision variable showing how much $\text{m}^{2}$ should be bought. \item $\Pi_{B} \bar{C}$ is the investment needed for the battery system.
+Once the dynamics of the battery has been presented, the terms of the cost function can be shown: \begin{itemize} \item Investment cost of the PV panels, which is quantified by $\Pi_{PV} a$.
+Note that $\Pi_{PV}$ is a constant value indicating the price per square meter $[\text{m}^{2}]$ and $a$ is a decision variable showing how much area $[\text{m}^{2}]$ should be bought. \item Investment cost of the battery, which is quantified by $\Pi_{B} \bar{C}$.
 Here, the price is assumed to follow a linear function although other possibilities can be considered without loss of generality.
-Here, $\bar{C}$ is a decision variable indicating the size of the battery in $\text{kWh}$ and $\Pi_{B}$ corresponds to the price per $\text{kWh}$. \item $\Pi_{R} \max ( C_{k}^{+}-\overline{\alpha}\bar{C},0)$ is the cost associated with excessive energy production at time instant $k$ where $\Pi_{R}$ is the cost/profit for each kWh injected into the main grid and $\max (\cdot, \cdot)$ is a function $\mathbb{R} \times \mathbb{R} \to \mathbb{R}$ that returns the maximum value of the two inputs scalars.
-Note that $\max ( C_{k}^{+}-\overline{\alpha}\bar{C},0)$ corresponds to the amount of energy that cannot be stored.
-This cost is equal to zero when the generated energy can be saved in the battery and $\Pi_{R} ( C^{+}_{k}-\overline{\alpha}\bar{C})$ elsewhere.
-Note that making $\Pi_{R}<0$ tackles the case of the FiTs where the user receives compensation for his surplus energy. \item Similarly, $\Pi_{G} \max (\underline{\alpha}\bar{C} -C_{k}^{+},0)$ is the cost representing the additional generation of energy that is needed at time instant $k$ when the PV generation and the stored energy in the battery is not enough.
-Similarly as before, its value is zero whenever $C_{k}^{+} \geq \underline{\alpha}\bar{C}$ and greater than zero when $C_{k}^{+} < \underline{\alpha}\bar{C}$.
-Here, we consider that this additional energy is generated by means of a fuel cell and thus $\Pi_{G}$ represents the cost of generating each kWh in this fuel cell. \end{itemize}
+Note that $\bar{C}$ is a decision variable indicating the size of the battery $[\text{kWh}]$ and $\Pi_{B}$ corresponds to the price per $\text{kWh}$. \item Reverse power penalty or FiT profit, which is quantified by $\Pi_{R} \max ( C_{k}^{+}-\overline{\alpha}\bar{C},0)$.
+Here, $\Pi_{R}$ is the cost/profit for each kWh injected into the main grid and $\max (\cdot, \cdot)$ is a function $\mathbb{R} \times \mathbb{R} \to \mathbb{R}$ that returns the maximum value of the two inputs scalars.
+This cost/profit is equal to zero when the generated energy can be saved in the battery and $\Pi_{R} ( C^{+}_{k}-\overline{\alpha}\bar{C})$ elsewhere.
+Note that making $\Pi_{R}<0$ tackles the case of the FiT where the user receives compensation for his/her surplus energy. \item Fuel cell generation cost, which is quantified by $\Pi_{G} \max (\underline{\alpha}\bar{C} -C_{k}^{+},0)$.
+This cost appears when the PV generation and the stored energy in the battery is not enough to satisfy the demand, that is, its value is zero whenever $C_{k}^{+} \geq \underline{\alpha}\bar{C}$ and greater than zero when $C_{k}^{+} < \underline{\alpha}\bar{C}$.
+In this paper, we assume that this additional energy is generated by means of a fuel cell and thus $\Pi_{G}$ represents the cost of generating each kWh in this fuel cell. \end{itemize}